replicatedhq/kots/design/variadic_config.md

 Additions where noted:
 1. Customer passes in config values via CLI or UI
 1. ConfigValue spec is saved to the `/userdata` folder along with upstream to the `upstream` directly
-1. **NEW** First-pass render of Template Groups
-    1. `ParseGlob` all of the files in upstream looking for templates
-    1. Use the templateGroup names and the `Templates`/`Names` methods to construct a map of templateGroups to their respective text templates.
-    1. Create a new "templateGroup context" for each instance of this group, methods that will return the specific instance from the array of values in the ConfigValues].
-    1. Rendered each instance of the `templateGroup` into the base folder `base`
 1. Kots renders the rest of `upstream` against the config values and also filters out any unnecessary files (e.g. preflight spec).
 This goes into the `base` directory along with a kustomize file.
-    1. **NEW** New context methods will be applied to provide iteration over `repeatable` config items.
+    1. **NEW** New context methods will be applied to provide iteration over `repeatable` config items and groups.
 1. Midstream changes are applied.
 1. Downstream changes are applied.
 1. Completed manifests are sent to the operator to get deployed.